-This manual is to be read in conjunction with TD 19/06 which contains some mandatory requirements and, in Chapter 2, general information and guidance on Risk and its Mitigation and particular information and guidance on the RRRAP in TD 19 Paragraphs and the following.
+This manual is to be read in conjunction with CD 377 which contains some mandatory requirements and, in Chapter 2, general requirements and guidance on Risk and its Mitigation.

 A list of abbreviations and definitions can be found in 1.4.